wcushen/blog/content/post/2022-11-openshift-windows.md

 ### Windows Machine Config Operator (WMCO)

-The Windows Machine Config Operator (WMCO) is the pivotal feature that allows a cluster administrator to add a Windows worker node as a day 2 operation.
+The Windows Machine Config Operator (WMCO) is the pivotal feature that allows a cluster administrator to add a Windows worker node as a day-2 operation.

-We have a choice of either giving the OpenShift control plane the reigns to spin up a Windows machine via a `MachineSet` on any of the supported infrastructure platforms (vSphere, AWS or Azure at the time of writing) or alternatively, we can leverage the [Bring-Your-Own-Host](https://docs.openshift.com/container-platform/4.10/windows_containers/byoh-windows-instance.html) feature introduced in Openshift 4.8.
+We have a choice of either giving the OpenShift control plane the reigns to spin up a Windows machine via a `MachineSet` on any of the supported infrastructure platforms (vSphere, AWS or Azure at the time of writing) or alternatively, we can leverage the [Bring-Your-Own-Host](https://docs.openshift.com/container-platform/4.10/windows_containers/byoh-windows-instance.html) feature introduced in OpenShift 4.8.

 The WMCO will perform all the necessary steps to configure the virtual machine so it can join the OpenShift cluster.